elastic/elasticsearch-labs/example-apps/ElasticGPT_Plugin/README.md

 # ElasticGPT plugin

+ℹ️ This approach enables use the ChatGPT UI with your own data.
+If you want to use your own UI, andor you'd prefer to use the API, see the [ElasticDocs GPT](../ElasticDocs_GPT/README.md) application.

 Implement a ChatGPT plugin and extend ChatGPT usage to any content indexed into Elasticsearch:

 - Implement a ChatGPT plugin that allows access to Elasticsearch data for context-relevant responses.